House, 5 Bedrooms, 2 Baths, (Sleeps 12)

 I am a 41-year old living and working in the Hudson Valley.
 After spending years living and working abroad for organizations such as the Peace Corps, I moved to Nicaragua for 2+ years and continue to make frequent trips down.

-Suyen Vargas purchased this house in 2006
+Sofia purchased this House in 2006

 I had been traveling to Nica for years before purchasing my property.
 I love the people, the culture and the land.
 Nicaragua offers weeks and weeks of interesting, cheap travel experiences.
 The population is passionate, artistic, fun and warm.
+Come and experience pure culture.

-As I discuss above, Poneloya is arguably THE authentic Nicaragua beach town.
+As I discuss above, Poneloya is arguably The authentic Nicaragua beach town.
 In addition to having a full-time local population, there are Nicaraguans who have been coming to their houses on the beach to celebrate weekends and festivals for decades.
 Still, the beach in front of the house is serene, and the sunsets are world class.
 I particularly love being in Poneloya because Leon is only ten miles away.
 It provides access to large supermarkets, shopping, sight-seeing, a cinema, a thriving nightlife and countless activities.

 Our party really enjoyed staying in casa Kayak.
 The outdoor scenery is very tropical and inviting.
 We loved the hammocks around the house.
 We enjoyed the beach access.
 We truly enjoyed Flor cooking for us.
 She made us fish that was delicious! and also a typical dish from Nicaragua (Vigoron).
 She also made breakfast for our party.
 She was very nice and helpful.
 The only thing I did not like are the locks of the room.
 I believe the locks should lock like regular locks from the inside of the room, not from the inside and out.
 I felt very uneasy with the locks because anyone could lock you in.
 Other than that everything was amazing!